 The accounting treatment of inventory is a legacy of an industrial era with slower product cycles, predictable demand, and minimal competition.
 In today’s fast-paced retail environment, where consumer preferences shift rapidly and competitors can launch copycats in weeks, inventory is a perishable commodity.
 It carries not just the cost of the ingredients and packaging (COGS), but a heavy burden of ancillary expenses that erode margin and trap working capital.
 A brand holding 180 days of inventory is not sitting on a secure asset; it is financing a six-month loan to itself at a punishingly high interest rate, with the added risk that the collateral—its own product—may expire before it’s sold.

 This misperception leads to catastrophic decisions: overproduction to secure volume discounts, launching new SKUs without sunsetting old ones, and celebrating a full warehouse as a sign of success.
+Effective decision making and a modern operating model are essential for businesses to avoid these pitfalls and ensure cost management strategies are aligned with organizational goals.
 The result is a slow, silent bleed on cash flow and profitability that only becomes apparent during a cash crunch or a write-down event.
 To build a financially resilient brand, leadership must replace the “inventory as asset” mindset with “inventory as liability in disguise.”
 This begins with a complete understanding of its true, fully-loaded cost.
+Organizations must embed disciplined decision making processes to ensure inventory is managed strategically.

 Calculation: (Average Inventory Value) × (Cost of Capital or Hurdle Rate)